BioMedIA/dHCP-release-notes/index.md

 images of 780 neonatal subjects (887 datasets).
 The imaging data includes structural imaging, structural connectivity data (diffusion MRI) and functional connectivity data (resting-state fMRI).
 This data release comes with minimal accompanying
-metadata: gender, age at birth, age at scan, birthweight, head circumference and radiology score.
+metadata: sex, age at birth, age at scan, birthweight, head circumference and radiology score.
 More specific information about the available data can be found in the [data organisation notes](organisation.html).
 To access the data you will be required to agree to a simple [data sharing